sagnikc395/leetcode/README.md

 # leetcode

-Leetcode Solutions in Javascript and Typescript.
+Leetcode Solutions in Javascript and Python.